 Hazard Analysis and Critical Control Points is a risk-based approach that helps in preventing the contamination of food in any form during production, packaging, and distribution.
 The HACCP takes measures to identify the potential food safety problems before they arise, rather than inspect food products for hazards after the fact.
 The HACCP concept demands strict adherence to hygiene practices throughout the production process.

 The International Organization for Standardization is a Food Safety Management System that can be used by any organization in the food chain irrespective of its size or position.
 It outlines what a food manufacturer requires to prove its potentiality to control food safety risks in order to ensure that food is safe.
 The ISO 22000 certification ensures that a proper food safety management system in place and bestows customer confidence in the product.

-Good Hygiene Practices (GHP) ensures that there is an established hygiene management in the food industry and is connected to the entire food processing chain.
+Good Hygiene Practices (GHP) ensures that there is established hygiene management in the food industry and is connected to the entire food processing chain.
 It checks for Food handling practices, Employee hygiene practices, Sanitation facilities, Pest control, and, Prevention of physical and chemical hazards in order to reduce food contamination and food-borne diseases.

 Today’s generation is more concerned about food safety standards.
 So, it is always beneficial to have a food license that guarantees the quality of the food.
 There are still a lot more licenses that a food industry might require.
 Get the required license and make your business stand ahead of your competitors.

 You can find the best food license consultants on our platform.